"When you realize the value of all life, you dwell less on what is past and concentrate more on the preservation of the future." Dr Dian Fossey

 📸 Simone Sbaraglia

 However, conserving wild orangutans is increasingly difficult as humans threaten their populations and rainforests with continuously expanding oil palm plantations - damnit Josh, that's terrible!
 How can I help?!!
 Well, I thought you'd never ask.
 We've interviewed a palm oil expert so you can find out everything you need to know here.
 Essentially, it's easy - palm oil is found in >50% of packaged products in supermarkets, from biscuits to cosmetics, so just make sure you buy sustainable palm oil when shopping.
-Be sure to look for this logo on the right on your next trip!
+Be sure to look for this logo on your next trip!

 Dr Jane Goodall